Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 There must be exactly one `FallbackIFCsSet` element, which can can contain multiple `InitialFilterCriteria` elements (the minimum number of `InitialFilterCriteria` elements is zero).

-To change the fallback iFC configuration, edit this file on any Sprout node, then upload it to the shared configuration database by running `sudo cw-upload_fallback_ifcs_xml`.
+To change the fallback iFC configuration, download this file on any Sprout node by running `cw-config download fallback_ifcs`, make changes locally at `~/clearwater-config-manager/[username]/fallback_ifcs.xml`, then upload it to the shared configuration database by running `cw-config upload fallback_ifcs`.

-To validate the fallback iFC configuration file before uploading it, run the command `cw-validate_fallback_ifcs_xml <file_location>` on the Sprout node the file is present on.
+To validate the fallback iFC configuration file before uploading it, run the command `cw-validate_fallback_ifcs_xml <file_location>` on the Sprout node the file is present on, this is also done during the upload step.

 To remove the fallback iFC configuration, run the command `sudo cw-remove_fallback_ifcs_xml` on any Sprout node.